wjallen/pssp-api/README.md

 make clean-all
 ```

-The following will pull the version of containers from Docker Hub that are
+The following will build the version of containers specified in the top of the
-specified in the top of the Makefile as 'VER', and it will launch each of the
-three services one by one.
-There is a slight (sleep 5) before launching the
+Makefile as 'VER', and it will launch each of the three services one by one.
-worker because the worker will terminate with a failure if it cannot connect
-to the redis db.

 ```
 make compose-up